custom-git/custom-git.github.io/README.md

-# Welcome to custom-git

-An open source, general-purpose, command line git tool for high productivity.
+An open source, general-purpose, highly efficient command line git tool.

-## Installation
+### Installation

 Run this command in bash, zsh, or sh: